-One must find a yard that allows owners to work on their own yachts.
+It does require some experience and a level of skill that is above that of the average homeowner who does some of his own home maintenance.
+Commissioning is not merely an assembly job.
+It requires time, probably more than if a commercial yard does the work.
+Also, one must find a yard that allows owners to work on their own yachts.
 This is not always easy.
 Some yards will allow one to do certain things while demanding that certain work and materials be supplied by the yard.
-This not unreasonable requirement can obviate quickly many of the savings which one might have expected by doing his own commissioning.

-The commissioning list shown here outlines what is required to commission yachts sold by SOUTHERN OFFSHORE YACHTS.
+This not unreasonable requirement can obviate quickly many of the savings which one might have expected by doing their own commissioning.
+The commissioning list shown here outlines what is required to commission yachts.
 You will note that it does not include the installation of such extras as instruments, radios, refrigeration, air conditioning, and similar extras that are normally purchased separately.
 The list only includes those operations that are required to make the basic yacht ready to sail.

 Tools required are generally pretty basic.
-A good carpenter's tool chest of hand tools (hammer, pliers, rulers, screw drivers, etc.), adjustable wrenches between 1/4" and 1-1/4", a set of box and open end wrenches between 1/4" and 1-1/4", a small electrical tool box including wire strippers and solderless connectors and terminals, a mechanic's tool box including a feeler gauge, channel locks, and a set of socket wrench's sized above, and a selection of stainless steel fasteners.
-Also very useful are a portable workbench like the workmate, a 3/8" variable speed electric drill. hole saws, soldering iron with plastic cutter, materials for splicing and whipping line, and a plastic covered notebook.
+A good carpenter's tool chest of hand tools (hammer, pliers, rulers, screw drivers, etc.), adjustable wrenches between 1/4" and 1-1/4", a set of box and open end wrenches between 10 and 22 millimeters, an electrical tool box including wire strippers and solder less connectors and terminals, a mechanic's tool box including a feeler gauge, channel locks, and a set of socket wrench's sized above, and a selection of stainless steel fasteners.
+Also very useful are a portable workbench like the workmate, a 3/8" variable speed electric drill, hole saws, soldering iron with plastic cutter, materials for splicing and whipping line, and a plastic covered notebook.